 Bill Russell has been guiding anglers on his 24-foot boot for 23 years, “There is a lot of diversity on Pine Island, a lot of different species you can target.
 If you don’t find them in one location, you just move to another.”

 The normal fishing season is October to May.
 Water quality is important.
-Last year was a bad season as Red Tide and algae blooms spread through the water, killing fish and keeping customers away.
+Some years experience a bad season as Red Tide and algae blooms spread through the water, killing fish and keeping customers away.

 Where to Stay on Pine Island

 There are a number of small “Mom and Pop” hotels and a few Bed and Breakfasts on the island.
 On the upscale end is Tarpon Lodge.
 It started out as a fish camp a century ago.
 Along the way it has been a religious retreat and a drug rehab center.

 About twenty years ago, the Wells family bought it and started fixing it up.
 TodayTarpon Lodge has well-appointed luxury rooms, fine dining, and a small marina.

 Offshore, in the waterway off Cayo Costa Island, is Cabbage Key, featuring a restaurant and small lodge, also owned by the Wells family.
 The Key features a juicy cheeseburger that was supposedly the inspiration for Jimmy Buffett’s “Cheeseburger in Paradise”.

 The walls in the bar are papered with hundreds of dollar bills pasted up by customers.
 When they fall to the floor they’re collected and donated to charity.

 Cabbage Key is only accessible by boat, with water taxis and ferries running from Pine Island and Captiva Island.
 It’s a favorite haunt for fishermen and tourists, and the lunch wait is usually over an hour.